 Business organizations are often confronted with a wide range of employee training needs that are highly unique to them.
-Our staff can design, develop and tailor training and delivery approaches that align with these distinct needs, scheduling demands, and budgetary circumstances.
-The division offers an extensive curriculum of technology, business, and professional development programs, and can integrate and customize these resources to best fit needs or design an entirely new course or program.
+WECD staff can design, develop, and customize training and delivery approaches that align with these distinct needs, scheduling demands, and budgetary circumstances.
 Through organizational consulting, a thorough assessment of an organization's needs is conducted using various resources such as assessments, facilitated focus groups, and job profiling.